 Rumford Public Library

 The Rumford Public Library often serves as a retreat and home for many children and adolescents.
 It has served as a haven where they can learn to read, develop skills and become enriched.
-The Library offers a site during vacations when the school lunch program is not available.
 It has served as a neutral and supervised place for estranged children to meet with their dysfunctional parent(s).
 Often the staff has had to protect them from verbal and, sometimes, threatened physical abuse.
 Frequently, there is nowhere else to go after school, and home can be a place where anger and despair are constant.
 Friends of the River Valley has provided funds to the Friends of the Rumford Public Library to support literacy, STEM, and basic computer programs to supplement the Public-School curriculum.

 Donated to the Rumford Public Library to fund children’s literacy and STEM programs in the community.

 Families with children reached through the library’s science-based learning programs.